 The book is out!!
-See below the cover picture for ordering details.
+See below the cover picture for how to get the book.

 This is my personal story, my spiritual journey, the story of my life, and David's and our childrens' over the past 47 years.
 The painting of Maharishi on the cover was done by my husband, David Orme-Johnson.

 "Written with compelling language and a warm, honest personal voice, each chapter is touching and filled with knowledge.
 It's a riveting read." --Linda Egenes, co-author of The Ramayana: A New Retelling of Valmiki's Ancient Epic--Complete and Comprehensive.

 “I’m really enjoying her book,” said Professor Steve Nolle of Maharishi University of Management.
 “Her stories are wonderful.
 It’s a problem because I should be doing other things, but I just can’t put her book down.
 I tell myself, ‘Just one more story.’
 It’s full of wisdom and humor, it’s honest and true, and it’s a good lesson on how to live your life.”

 You can buy the book in different ways: